drprojects/nora/README.md

 <summary><b>
 ⚠️ Want to add your own 🤹 Conferences & journals ?️</b></summary>

-By default, when parsing an arxiv paper, NoRA-Tools will try to figure out which `🤹 Conferences & journals` to place it under.
+By default, when parsing a paper from a remote database, NoRA-Tools will try to figure out which `🤹 Conferences & journals` to place it under.
 However, one can hardly account for all possible conference and journal names, nor for all the slight formatting differences used to describe how a paper was published.
 Yet, we attempt to group the most frequent ones using a predefined `VENUES` dictionary in `nora/utils/venues.py`.

 If many papers from your library are from a conference or journal absent from this dictionary, and you would like them to be grouped under the same